trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 If this is your first time creating keys or if you would like to create new keys the method we will be using just requires a web browser and the Mailvelope extension/plugin.
 Instructions are for Chrome browser but this could also be accomplished using Firefox browser.

-**Note:** Only generate keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)
+{% include warning.html content="Only generate keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)" %}

 **Step 1.** Open Chrome and then open this link to go to the[ Mailvelope Extension in the Chrome Web Store.](https://chrome.google.com/webstore/detail/mailvelope/kajibbejlbohfaggdiogboambcijhkke) Click ADD TO CHROME, and then Add extension to add the extension to Chrome.